ClickHouse/ClickHouse/docs/en/query_language/functions/string_functions.md

 ## concatAssumeInjective {#concatassumeinjective}

-Same as [concat](./string_functions.md#concat), the difference is that you need to ensure that concat(s1, s2, ...) -> s4 is injective, it will be used for optimization of GROUP BY.
+Same as [concat](#concat), the difference is that you need to ensure that concat(s1, s2, ...) → sn is injective, it will be used for optimization of GROUP BY.

 **Syntax**